RESOURCES: Player's Guide to Garou, by White Wolf, pgs. 58-60; Werewolf: The Apocalypse 20th Anniversary Edition

 System:

 The Garou spends two points of Energy/Gnosis and makes a successful roll.
 For the duration of the scene, the Metis can partially slip into the Umbra at will while retaining their presence in the Physical World.
-This makes the Metis very difficult to hit in combat, giving them a Temporary +10 Physical Defense and the ability to reroll any failed defense roll.
+This makes the Metis very difficult to hit in combat, giving them a Temporary +10 Physical Defense and the ability to reroll any failed defense roll, as long as it is not a Botch (rolling a natural 1-10).
 This gift lasts for the length of the scene.

 Description: